rmsrosa/random_notes/docs/src/generative/reverse_flow.md

 Notice the reverse diffusion equation requires knowledge of the Stein score function, which fortunately is not a problem in the use case we have in mind, where the Stein score is properly modeled.

-The original way of obtaining the reverse SDE, derived in [Anderson (1982)](https://doi.org/10.1016/0304-4149(82)90051-5), and seen in other works, is by looking at the joint distribution $p(t, x_t, s, x_s)$ at two different times $t$ and $s$ and by working with conditional distributions.
+The original way of obtaining the reverse SDE, derived in [Anderson (1982)](https://doi.org/10.1016/0304-4149(82)90051-5), and seen in other works (e.g. [Haussmann and Pardoux (1986)](https://doi.org/10.1214/aop/1176992362)), is by looking at the joint distribution $p(t, x_t, s, x_s)$ at two different times $t$ and $s$ and by working with conditional distributions.
 We do it differently here, though.
 We look at the connection between the SDE and the probability flow, introduced by [Maoutsa, Reich, Opper (2020)](https://doi.org/10.3390/e22080802) and generalized by [Song, Sohl-Dickstein, Kingma, Kumar, Ermon, Poole (2020)](https://arxiv.org/abs/2011.13456) and [Karras, Aittala, Aila, Laine (2022)](https://proceedings.neurips.cc/paper_files/paper/2022/hash/a98846e9d9cc01cfb87eb694d946ce6b-Abstract-Conference.html).

 For the stochastic differential equation above, the probability flow ODE obtained by [Karras, Aittala, Aila, Laine (2022)](https://proceedings.neurips.cc/paper_files/paper/2022/hash/a98846e9d9cc01cfb87eb694d946ce6b-Abstract-Conference.html) reads (except for the symbol $\{Y_t\}_t$ instead of $\{X_t\}_t$)
 ```math